jmoiron/sqlx/index.md

 err = row.Scan(&telcode)
 ```

 Unlike Query, QueryRow returns a Row type result with no error, making it safe to chain the Scan off of the return.
-If there was an error executing the query, that error is return when the row is Scanned.
-If there are no rows, `sql.ErrNoRows` is returned.
+If there was an error executing the query, that error is returned by Scan.
+If there are no rows, Scan returns `sql.ErrNoRows`.
 If the scan itself fails (eg. due to type mismatch), that error is also returned.

 The Rows struct internal to the Row result is Closed upon Scan, meaning that the connection used by QueryRow is kept open until the result is scanned.
 It also means that `sql.RawBytes` is not usable here, since the referenced memory belongs to the driver and may already be invalid by the time control is returned to the caller.

-The sqlx extension `QueryRowx` will return an sqlx.Row instead of an sql.Row, and it implements identical scanning behaviors as displayed by sqlx.Rows above and in the [advanced scanning section](#scanning):
+The sqlx extension `QueryRowx` will return an sqlx.Row instead of an sql.Row, and it implements the same scanning extensions as Rows, outlined above and in the [advanced scanning section](#scanning):

 ```go
 var p Place
 err := db.QueryRowx("SELECT city, telcode FROM place LIMIT 1").StructScan(&p)
 ```

-#### Get and Select
+### Get and Select

 Get and Select are extensions to the handle types which combine the execution stage of the statement with StructScan.  `Get` is therefore analagous with the QueryRowx example above, while `Select` provides an interface to select a list of results directly into a slice of Go structs: